jooby-dev/jooby-docs/docs/analog/commands/uplink/LastEvent.md

 Transmits the sequence number of the last device event and the status bits.

-This command will be added to all commands that the device transmits without a request, except for the [GetStatus](../GetStatus.md) command, since the data is inside the command.
+This command will be added to all commands that the device transmits without a request, except for [GetStatus](../GetStatus.md): that command already includes the event sequence number, so `LastEvent` is not appended.
 The status bits may differ for different device types.